streetlegithub/streetle.xyz-old/discord.md

 ## 🎶-music (text) and 🎵-music (voice)
 > Use the text channel to ask a bot to play music, join the voice channel to hear the music.

+## 😂-memes
+> Post (funny) memes here.

+## 🔢-counting-to-????
+> Count from 1-100000000000000 (it's unlimited).
+We set goals on the channel name.

+## 🤯-spam
+> SPAM SPAM SPAM SPAM SPAM SPAM SPAM.

+## 🎥-video-ideas
+> Post video ideas for me to do, or you can steal the ideas for yourself.

+## 📊-stats
+> Check your stats for the Minecraft server "The Hive".

+## ✅-verify
+> Verify you are not a bot.

+## 🤖-server-messages
+> See people leave and join.

+## 📒-rules
+> See the rules that you have to follow.